User Tools

 ./mycal.sh

-# Run mycal.sh from your ~/bin directory
+# Run mycal.sh from your home directory.
+Since your ~/bin directory is in $PATH,

 mycal.sh